Task

 Simple, flexible processing units for your workflows.

 A Task is the fundamental building block of a Cano workflow: a single run method that decides the next state.
 Start hereTask is the default choice for every processing unit.
-The other four processing models (RouterTask, PollTask, BatchTask, SteppedTask) are specialisations you reach for only when a task has a shape that one of them fits better — see The Task Family below for the decision matrix.
+The other six processing models (RouterTask, PollTask, TimerTask, BatchTask, SteppedTask, StreamTask) are specialisations you reach for only when a task has a shape that one of them fits better — see The Task Family below for the decision matrix.
 Tasks receive a &Resources reference at dispatch time — see Resources for how to register and retrieve typed dependencies.

 New to Cano?